 It is recommended to inspect the liner and connector monthly and to have the liner cleaned annually or more frequently if required.

 Cover the opening at the top of the baffle supply tube when cleaning the chimney liner.
-If debris gets into the tube
+This will prevent debris getting into the tube.

 Appendix A